ivandotv/validar/docs/validate/validate-async.md

   })
 ```

-Result of the validation will always be accessible via `then` ( resolved promise), even when validation fails. `Catch` block us used for errors that come from the async tests (if database is unavailable, connection timeout etc)
+Result of the validation will always be accessible via `then` ( resolved promise), even when validation fails. `Catch` block us used for errors that come from the async tests (if the database is unavailable, connection timeout, etc)

 asynchronous runkit example